 Questions should be encouraged.
 While there are conspiracy theorists and bad-faith arguers out there, most vaccine-hesitant people are just people who want to learn more about the world.
 This is an opportunity to learn together, to build up trust and support in each other.

-Social media, like any public forum or meeting place, is at its best when it is used to socialize and connect with other people.
-Hopefully these skills will help you and the people you love cut through the clutter and get to the internet’s human heart.
+Social media sites, like any public forum or meeting place, are at their best when is used to socialize and connect with other people.
+Hopefully these social media literacy skills will help you and the people you love cut through the clutter and get to the internet’s human heart.
 One civil conversation at a time, we can make the world a better place.

 GetVaccineAnswers.org: a website set up by the Ad Council, Covid Collaborative, and the CDC that lays out answers to a number of frequently asked questions about vaccinations, including a locator for vaccine appointments in your area.